netzfisch/netzfisch.github.io/_posts/2013-08-26-using-dropbox-as-private-github-repository.md

 layout: post
 category: tools
 tags: dropbox git github mashup
-title: Using Dropbox as private github repository
+title: Dropbox as 'private' github repository
 ---
 If you need a **private repository** located in the cloud, **dropbox and git** are your friends!
 Basically you just need